Gamma ray: Penetration of matter

+Depleted uranium is sometimes used for shielding in portable gamma ray sources, due to the smaller half-value layer when compared to lead (around 0.6 times the thickness for common gamma ray sources, i.e. Iridium-192 and Cobalt-60) and cheaper cost compared to tungsten.

+In a nuclear power plant, shielding can be provided by steel and concrete in the pressure and particle containment vessel, while water provides a radiation shielding of fuel rods during storage or transport into the reactor core.
+The loss of water or removal of a "hot" fuel assembly into the air would result in much higher radiation levels than when kept under water.

 Matter interaction

 When a gamma ray passes through matter, the probability for absorption is proportional to the thickness of the layer, the density of the material, and the absorption cross section of the material.
 The total absorption shows an exponential decrease of intensity with distance from the incident surface:

 where x is the thickness of the material from the incident surface, μ= nσ is the absorption coefficient, measured in cm−1, n the number of atoms per cm3 of the material (atomic density) and σ the absorption cross section in cm2.

 As it passes through matter, gamma radiation ionizes via three processes: